Mike Yastrzemski Player Props: Giants vs. Red Sox

-Mike Yastrzemski -- with an on-base percentage of .182 in his past 10 games, 126 points lower than his season-long percentage -- will be in action for the San Francisco Giants against the Boston Red Sox, with James Paxton on the mound, on July 29 at 7:15 PM ET.
+The San Francisco Giants, including Mike Yastrzemski (.194 on-base percentage in past 10 games, 118 points below season-long percentage), battle starter Brennan Bernardino and the Boston Red Sox at Oracle Park, Sunday at 4:05 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Red Sox.
+In his last game he had a hitless performance (0-for-1) against the Red Sox.

 Mike Yastrzemski Game Info & Props vs. the Red Sox